 As you get busier, your time matters.
 Is your time better spent struggling for 8 hours to make a printable or instead, paying someone $50 to do it for you so you can get the sales copy and funnel ready?
 You should spend the time where you are most efficient.
 Pay others to do the small tasks so you can focus on those that make you money.

-Hiring the right people to take on various tasks in your business is the next step to ensure that your time is spent wisely.
+Hiring the right people to take on various functions in your business is the next step to ensure that your time is spent wisely.

 Product or Services Platforms

-Make sure you do the research on the right one for what you are offering.
+Make sure you research the right one for what you are offering.
 For example, if you have a simple printable, you can use Easy Digital Downloads for free.
 If you have several to sell, you may want to create a Shopify store.

-If you want to sell a course, there are platforms to consider, such as Teachable.
-These programs are created to make it easy for your students to learn in the right layout and structure – without you creating it.
+If you’re going to sell a course, there are platforms to consider, such as Teachable.
+These programs make it easy for your students to learn in the right layout and structure – without you creating it.

 Take the time to research the right system for your needs.
 Ask questions.
 Don’t sign up with something without ensuring it will do everything you need.